EVENING FORECAST FOR THE VIRGIN ISLANDS:

-Synopsis: Moisture and instability continue across the Leeward Islands and British Virgin Islands and will support cloudiness and showers over the next twenty four hours.
-Possible rainfall total for the period is 5 to 15 mm or 0.2 to 0.6 inch.
+Synopsis: A moderate to fresh breeze will continue to blow over the BVI, and this will push shallow cloud patches over those islands at times.

-Weather tonight: Cloudy with showers and a 30 percent or a low chance of thunderstorms.
+Weather tonight: Partly cloudy with a 20 percent or slight chance of brief showers

-Weather tomorrow: Cloudy spells with a 70 percent or a high chance of showers and a 30 percent or a low chance of thunderstorms.
+Weather tomorrow: Partly cloudy with a 40 percent or moderate chance of brief showers

 Antigua and Barbuda Meteorological Services